Innovailable/pypwrctrl/README.md

 Every configuration item can be changed by setting it with its command line switch and applying the 'save' command.

-Now to the part you are actually here for: Controlling the power of the power outlets.
+Now to the part you are actually here for: Controlling the state of the power outlets.
 Turning a power outlet on is as simple as writing:

 	pypwrctrl on 192.168.1.50 1